jsjung00/Deep-Exploration/data/authors/default.md

 I am a senior at the University of Chicago.
 I study Computational Applied Math, Economics, and Statistics with a specialization in Machine Learning and Data Science.

-Broadly I am interested in machine learning and robotics (particularly reinforcement learning).
+Broadly I am interested in machine learning, both theoretical and applied, and robotics, particularly reinforcement learning.

 I am a big believer in intuition- both in understanding and in explanation- and hope to share some of the things that I’ve learned or projects that I have found interesting here on this site!